kauwelab/cubap/docs/index.rst

 *Select Gene*
    Use the search and dropdown box features to find your gene(s) of interest.
 Click on the gene name to query it.
 You can query multiple genes by holding either the 'CTRL' or 'command' key.
 Next to the genes are the isoform numbers; the longest ones are marked.
 You must next select an isoform for every gene you've selected in order to view the data in the graphs.

+*Show Superpopulation*
+   Switch the box plots to group RSCU values by superpopulation.

+*Show Subpopulation*
+   Switch the box plots to group RSCU values by subpopulation.

+*Pie Chart*
+   Show the frequency of individuals/samples in a population that have a ramp sequence in a pie chart.

+*Table*
+   Show the frequency of individuals/samples in a population that have a ramp sequence in a table.
+All populations are shown.

 **********************
 Nucleotide Composition